 - Regular Army and Reserve Components (Army, Army Reserve, and Army National Guard)

 To request a nomination under this category, submit your commander's assessment, which is included in your application.
 Please provide your commander with the following Commander's Guidance that can be used during his interview with you.
 Soldiers who are not offered an appointment to West Point are automatically considered for enrollment in the United States Military Academy Preparatory School (USMAPS).

 - Sons and Daughters of Deceased or Disabled Armed Forces Veterans

-This category is for sons and daughters of deceased or 100% disabled Armed Forces veterans whose death or disability was determined by the Veterans' Administration to be service-connected, and for sons and daughters of military personnel or federally employed civilians who are in a missing or captured status.
+This category is for sons and daughters of deceased or 100% disabled Armed Forces veterans whose death or disability was determined by the Department of Veteran Affairs to be service-connected, and for sons and daughters of military personnel or federally employed civilians who are in a missing or captured status.

-- Include a brief statement concerning the date, place and cause of death or the details of disability together with the claim number assigned to the veteran parent's case by the Veteran's Administration (if appropriate).
+- Include a brief statement concerning the date, place and cause of death or the details of disability together with the claim number assigned to the veteran parent's case by the Department of Veteran Affairs (if appropriate).

-- Sons and Daughters of Persons Awarded the Medal of Honor
+- Sons and Daughters of Medal of Honor Recipients

-Sons and daughters of Medal of Honor winners are eligible under this category.
+Daughters and sons of Medal of Honor recipients are eligible under this category.

-- Include a brief statement of the date and circumstances of the award of the Medal of Honor, if applicable.
+- Include a brief statement of the date and circumstances under which the Medal of Honor was earned, if applicable.

 - Army Junior and Senior ROTC Programs and Honor ROTC Units of Other Services